 Can I Force Insurance To Fix My Car If They Want It To Be Totaled?

-Unfortunately, the choice as to whether a car is total loss or not is not up to you.
-If a car is a total loss after a car accident, the insurance company owes you fair market value of the vehicle, also known as the actual cash value of the vehicle.
+Unfortunately, the choice as to whether a car is a total loss or not is not up to you.
+If a car is a total loss after a car accident, the insurance company owes you the fair market value of the vehicle, also known as the actual cash value of the vehicle.
 Fair market value basically refers to how much the car would have sold for the day before the car wreck.
-If the cost to fix the vehicle is exceeds 75% of the actual cash value, the insurance company is required by Kentucky law to consider the vehicle a total loss.
+If the cost to fix the vehicle exceeds 75% of the actual cash value, the insurance company is required by Kentucky law to consider the vehicle a total loss.

 What Should I Do If Insurance Wants To Total My Car?

 Unfortunately, when the car is a total loss, the insurance carrier for the at-fault driver owes you the fair market value, or the actual cash value, of your vehicle.
 They don’t owe you what it costs to replace the vehicle or what you owe on the vehicle.
 The standard is basically what was the car value the day before the wreck.
-As a result, the condition and mileage of your vehicle plays a significant role in determining the total loss value of the vehicle.
+As a result, the condition and mileage of your vehicle play a significant role in determining the total loss value of the vehicle.
 Nowadays, it seems like most insurance companies use a detailed report, usually performed by Commerce Clearing House, where they outline how much vehicles like yours have sold for in your area for the last six months.
 Personally, I like to go to Cars.com and pull up that type of motor vehicle within 100 miles of my location.
 This will usually give me a good idea as to what dealers are asking for the automobile and what the high and low value of the car is.

 If your vehicle is a total loss, you want to get together your title and all receipts you have showing the repairs and/or improvements (e.g. rims, new tires, upgraded sound system) you have done to your car.
 Make copies of these receipts and make sure you give the insurance adjuster a copy.
 While these receipts do not necessarily increase the value of your car dollar for dollar, you want to show your car was in better than average condition or was worth more than average because it had additional options.
 In essence, even if the insurance adjuster wants to agree with you and provide you with a higher offer for your car, he needs to be able to justify his decision should his file be audited several years from now.
 Your receipts are a form of justification for those arguments and the increased value of your vehicle.
 That is why it is important in choosing a Louisville personal injury lawyer.

 First, always know which insurance company you are dealing with.
 If you are dealing with the insurance company for the at-fault driver, their legal duty is to protect their insured, the at-fault driver, and they achieve that by settling your personal injury claim as quickly as possible.
 So if that adjuster offers you a quick settlement of $1,000, they are buying the risk that you might need future treatment and by doing so, they are protecting their insured.
 Their duties do not run to you and they cannot legally give you legal advice.
 As a result, they are also not going to tell you that you may have to pay liens (i.e. amounts owed to your health insurance, med-pay carrier, etc. for the medical bills they paid) out of your personal injury settlement.
 They are also not going to discuss with what other insurance coverage might be available and what procedures you need to take to go after that insurance coverage.
 For example, if the insurance company ever offers the policy limits, the maximum amount of insurance purchased by their insured, they are not going to suggest that you look for more insurance coverage on their driver even though your personal injury claim might be worth more.